`Regression Anytime' with Brute-Force SVD Truncation: RAWBFST: Algorithm, convergence result, and discussion

 (iii) As discussed, e.g., in \cite{GLTV}, memory usage and scope for parallelization are potential bottlenecks in LSMC algorithms.
 In both regards, Algorithm \ref{alg:3} has excellent properties.
 Monte Carlo samples are generated only within the calls of Algorithm \ref{alg:1}.
 No $N$-step sample trajectories are produced or stored over time.
 Moreover, the regressions within each cube can be computed independently.
 Thus, in principle, one can implement Algorithm \ref{alg:1} in such a way that (only) the full set of $(1+Q)|I|$ regression coefficients from the previous step is communicated to one processor for each of the $|I|$ cubes.
 This processor simulates $L$ samples and computes and returns the $1+Q$ coefficients that define the local polynomials on this cube.
 This results in very modest memory requirements for typical choices of $Q$, $|I|$ and $L$. \end{rem}

 In order to set the parameters for RAWBFST, we need to make some `guesses' about the time discretization error of the approximation scheme \eqref{eq:recursion}--\eqref{eq:zij} to the Black-Scholes-Barenblatt equation and about the error propagation, which results from nesting the RAWBFST approximation of the true conditional expectations backwards in time.
 For the time-discretization error it is known from \cite{GL}, that the probabilistic scheme converges at the order $\Delta$ in the case of a quasi-linear parabolic PDE, if the coefficient functions are sufficiently smooth and the forward SDE can be sampled without discretization error.
 Our numerical results below support this convergence behavior of the time discretization error in the UVM test case, although it is not backed by the theoretical error analysis for the non-linear case in \cite{FTW}.
 The error propagation for the approximation of the conditional expectations is of the order $\Delta^{-1/2}$ for `regression now' in the quasi-linear case, see \cite{LGW}.
 For the parameter choice of the algorithm, we here assume that the same is true for RAWBFST in the non-linear case.
 Hence, we may hope for an overall convergence of the order $\Delta$, if the conditional expectations in \eqref{eq:zij} are approximated to the order $\Delta^{3/2}$ for $\iota=0$ and to the order $\Delta$ for $\iota=1,2$.
 In line with Theorem \ref{thm:main} and applying local polynomials of degree up to $Q=4$, we, thus, set $\gamma_{\textnormal{cube}}=0.4$, $\gamma_{1,\textnormal{trunc}}=3$, $\gamma_{2,\textnormal{trunc}}=6$.
 We choose a slightly finer space discretization than before, setting $c_{\textnormal{cube}}=2$ while keeping $c_{1,\textnormal{trunc}}=c_{2,\textnormal{trunc}}=5$.
 The above parameter choice implies $c^*_{\textnormal{paths}}(Q,1)=67.33$.
-In our baseline implementation, we then choose $c_{1,\textnormal{paths}}= 1.1\, c^*_{\textnormal{paths}}(Q,1)=74.07$, $c_{2,\textnormal{paths}}=1$ and, thus, $L=\lceil 3 \cdot c_{1,\textnormal{paths}} \log(\Delta^{-1})\rceil$.
+We then choose $c_{1,\textnormal{paths}}= 1.1\, c^*_{\textnormal{paths}}(Q,1)=74.07$, $c_{2,\textnormal{paths}}=1$ and, thus, $L=\lceil 3 \cdot c_{1,\textnormal{paths}} \log(\Delta^{-1})\rceil$.
 As before, we let $\tau = 0.0233$.
-When we vary $c_{1,\textnormal{paths}}$ in our numerical experiments, we adjust the value of $L$ while keeping everything else (including $\tau$) fixed.